Repotting your indoor plants is best done during the active growing season—March through September.

 - Water your new plant to settle the soil with enough water to drain out the bottom.

-Note: Be cautious when watering a newly repotted plant—if you have increased container size, you may not need to water as frequently as you did before repotting!
+- Sit back and enjoy!
+AND be cautious when watering a newly repotted plant—if you have increased container size, you may not need to water as frequently as you did before repotting!